MadeBY-snklpa/MadeBY-snklpa/README.md

-Hi there! 👋
+**Hi there! 👋**

-My name is Sankalpa Silva, and I'm currently studying to become a cloud infrastructure engineer.
-I'm passionate about all things technology and am excited to learn more about cloud computing and its various components.
-My ultimate goal is to leverage my skills and knowledge to create secure, scalable, and efficient cloud infrastructures for businesses of all sizes.
-I'm always eager to expand my horizons and am constantly seeking new challenges to push myself to new heights.
-Thank you for stopping by my profile!
+*My name is Sankalpa Silva, and I am currently studying to become a Cloud Infrastructure Engineer.
+I have a passion for technology and love to explore new and innovative ways to solve complex problems.
+One motto that I always believe in is "power is not given, it has to be taken."
+This philosophy motivates me to work hard, constantly learn and develop my skills, and strive for excellence in everything I do.
+Thank you for stopping by my profile!*

  <img src="https://user-images.githubusercontent.com/65341172/224936160-c604dad2-8ff6-451a-9169-651f63dcaece.gif" height="300px" width="400px">